yacinekedidi/holbertonschool-zero_day/README.md

-aaaaaaaaaThis file mandatory in all Holberton School projects
+This file is mandatory in all Holberton School projectsThis file mandatory in all Holberton School projects